onap/archived-portal/ecomp-portal-DB-common/README.md

 DDL

-EcompPortalDDLMySql_1707_Common.sql  - this is the DDL entries that both Opensource and AT&T have in common
+EcompPortalDDLMySql_1707_Common.sql  - this is the DDL entries that both Opensource and AT&T have in common EcompPortalDDLMySql_1710_Common.sql  - this is the DDL entries that both Opensource and AT&T have in common

 DML

-EcompPortalDMLMySql_1707_Common.sql  - this is the DML entries that both Opensource and AT&T have in common
+EcompPortalDMLMySql_1707_Common.sql  - this is the DML entries that both Opensource and AT&T have in common EcompPortalDMLMySql_1710_Common.sql  - this is the DML entries that both Opensource and AT&T have in common

 ***************************************************************************************************************************************